spack/spack-tutorial/tutorial_binary_cache.rst

 --------------------------------

-When you run ``spack install``, spack goes out to the internet to grab the source code for your package in order to build your packages.
+When you run ``spack install``, spack goes out to the internet to grab the source code to build your packages.
 This works fine on most clusters, but what do you do if the cluster in question doesn't have access to the outside internet?
 This could happen for a variety of reasons.
 Maybe you're building on a compute node that isn't connected to the greater internet, or maybe even the whole cluster has been isolated from the internet.

 Spack has an easy answer to this -- setting up a source mirror.
 When you use a source mirror, spack checks the mirror for the source code